Tips on replanting, watering and diseases to avoid getting pricked

 Fertilizer

 The cactus is unpretentious, so you don't need to fertilize it.
-Often inexperienced gardeners try to feed the plant with ordinary fertilizer for indoor and only make things worse.
+Often inexperienced gardeners try to feed the plant with ordinary fertilizer for indoor flowers and only make things worse.

 If you decide to fertilize your cactus, look for special products that contain more phosphorus and less nitrogen.
 The cactus can be fertilized two to three times a year during the growing season.